ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ### Lets Encrypt HTTP validation method

-HTTP validation method requires to actually expose a "challenge URL" in the Public Internet using the DNS domain associated to the SSL certificate.
+HTTP validation method requires to actually expose a "challenge URL" in the Public Internet using the DNS domain associated to the TLS certificate.

 HTTP validation method is as follows:
 1. Cert-manager issues a certificate request to Let's Encrypt.